 In 2015 Mohammad won the Green Talents competition.
 The jury was impressed by his disciplined commitment to his field.
-His participation in the Green Talents program helped him to expand his scientific network around the world.
-At the moment, he is writing a research proposal for his postdoctoral study at Fraunhofer Institute for Solar Energy Systems ISE in Freiburg and will soon start his research stay in Germany.
+His participation in the Green Talents programme helped him to expand his scientific network around the world.

 2013-2016 University of Pretoria, Postgraduate Research Support Bursary

-2009 Award for Best Graduating Student in Mechanical Engineering, Shahid Bahonar University of Kerman
+2009 Award for Best Graduating Student in Mechanical Engineering, Shahid Bahonar University of Kerman, Iran

 CV as submitted for the Green Talents award (2015):